chef/chef-web-docs/chef_master/source/ctl_supermarket.rst

 qm-flip-all-admin-only
 -----------------------------------------------------

-The ``qm-flip-all-admin-only`` command is make all quality metrics visible only to admins.
+The ``qm-flip-all-admin-only`` command is used to make all quality metrics visible only to admins.

 This subcommand has the following syntax: